CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9F - Solar Eclipses.md

 </table>
 </div>

 We use the approximation for the extreme points.
 The times of central contact are $16:40:02$ and $19:54:28$.
-Using the elements at these times (interpolated in example $9.9$, slightly off but should still be sufficiently accurate):
+Using the elements at these times (interpolated in example $9.9$, not exactly at the contact times but should still be sufficiently accurate):
 ```math
 \begin{array}{|c|c|c|c|c|c|c|c|}\hline t & d & \mu & x & y & i_2 & l_2 & \rho_1\\ \hline
 16:41:00 & 0.12985038 & 1.21988483 & -0.99057474 & -0.13707257 & 0.00464516 & -0.01049008 & 0.99670351 \\